 - Timely information and education for Chamber members

-The Chamber accomplishes its Advocacy efforts through:
+The Chamber accomplishes its Advocacy efforts through the following:

-- Educational opportunities where investors can learn more about how government works, how to get involved and to make their voices heard most effectively.
+- Educational opportunities where investors can learn more about how government works, how to get involved, and to make their voices heard most effectively.

 - Candidate Questionnaires, debates, forums, and other election information.
 (Our Chamber does not endorse candidates.)